 Trott adds: "To win market share in a crowded provider landscape, vendors must bear two key considerations in mind.
 First, that a growing number of competitors provide end-to-end MSS portfolios, meaning that breadth of portfolio is ceasing to be a differentiator.
 Instead, MSSPs must differentiate themselves in line with three key characteristics where customer needs are evolving: supporting security as an enabler for business strategies (especially digital transformation), providing advanced services and advanced detection capabilities that can help transform customers' security outlook from being reactive to being predictive, and meeting customer expectations around the transfer and residency of security operations data."

-Deloitte, Orange S.A., Verizon Communications, Inc., SecureWorks Inc., Atos S.A., Splunk Inc., Accenture plc, Symantec Corporation, DXC Technology, IBM, Nippon Telegraph and Telephone Corporation, Telefonica S.A., BT Group plc, Deutsche Telekom AG
+Deloitte LLP, Orange S.A., Verizon Communications, Inc., SecureWorks Inc., Atos S.A., Splunk Inc., Accenture plc, Symantec Corporation, DXC Technology Co., IBM, NTT, Telefonica S.A., BT Group plc, Deutsche Telekom AG

 Encryption toolkits, Endpoint security, Information protection and control, Intrusion detection and prevention, Mobile secure content and threat management, Mobile security and vulnerability management, Network security, Security management, Technology buyer, Unified threat management, Web security